ponycode/pony-config/README.md

 ```

 #### always()
-Always load the configuration source.
+Always apply the configuration source.
 This is the default, but it is sometimes helpful to be explicit.

 ```javascript
 config.always().file( 'common.json' });